 Figure 23: The two blue wires.
 Both ends of these blue wires would ideally be connected to a button.
 Repeat the previous four steps to create two more buttons.
 The reason that there is only one wire on the positive rail even though there are three buttons is because you can share the positive wire among all the buttons.
+The reset button should be attached to pin "D32" on the ESP32.
+The drill button should be attached to pin "D34" on the ESP32.
 Something worth noting, the connections on the left side of the board lead to nowhere, I just needed a place to put them so they wouldn't go everywhere.

 Figure 26: The third button

-Figure 25: The second button This is what your build should look like now.
+Figure 25: The second button

+This is what your build should look like now.
 You most likely want the buttons to be ordered as Silence - Reset - Drill.
 This will make the menu controls more intuitive.
 At this point, you can boot up your panel and press the drill button to write the default settings to the panel.
 Although, since you haven't built the zones yet, the panel will almost immediately go into alarm.

 Figure 27: Progress on the build 5.
 Connecting the Relays The relay board is responsible for controlling the horns, strobes, and smoke detectors.
 This is a four channel relay board, because I couldn't fine a three channel relay board.
 Connect the "GND" pin of the relay board to the "GND" pin on the ESP32.
 Connect the "VCC" pin of the relay board to the "VIN" pin on the ESP32.
 Since you already have the LCD taking up the "VIN" pin, simply replace that with a wire going to your breadboard.
 You can then connect both to the "VIN" pin.
-Connect the "IN1" pin to the "D13" pin on the Figure 28: The relay board in the first Antigneous panel ESP32.
+Connect the "IN1" pin to the "D13" pin on the ESP32.
 This is the horn relay.
 You will want to wire the horn pin of your alarm to this relay.
 If you have a two wire alarm with the horn and strobe power integrated into two wires, you will also want to connect that device to this relay.
 Connect the "IN2" pin to the "D18" pin on the ESP32.
 This is the strobe relay.
 You will want to wire the strobe circuit of your four wire alarms to this relay.
 Connect the "IN3" pin to the "D14" pin on the ESP32.
 This is the smoke detector relay.
 You will want to wire the power of your four wire smoke detectors to this relay.
 I do not have an extra relay board, so I will just use LEDs to represent the relay board.
 The white LED is the strobe relay, connected to the "D18" pin.
 The red LED is the horn relay, connected to the "D13" pin.
 The blue LED is the smoke detector relay, connected to the "D14" pin.